Mike Bost: 2020

+2022

+Bost won the Republican primary unopposed.
+In the 2022 general election, Bost won with 75% of the vote.

+2024

+Bost was challenged in the Republican primary by former state senator and 2022 gubernatorial nominee Darren Bailey, making this his second challenge in a U.S. House primary.
+Bost received 51.4% of the vote to Bailey's 48.6%.

 Tenure

 Bost was sworn into office on January 6, 2015.

 In November 2014, Bost described President Obama, his former colleague in the Illinois legislature, as a "fluke" and said that "nobody ever thought he was going to rise."
 He recalled a time when Obama, speaking to a group of reporters as Bost walked by, had said to them: "There you have it, one of the rich Republicans."
 Bost purportedly responded, "that just proves you don't know me at all."
 He said that was his last exchange with Obama.

-After James Hodgkinson shot at GOP congressmen who were playing baseball in Virginia on June 14, 2017, injuring Steve Scalise, Bost said that his office has previously received phone calls from the attacker.
+After James Hodgkinson shot at GOP congressmen who were playing baseball in Virginia on June 14, 2017, injuring Steve Scalise, Bost said that his office had previously received phone calls from the attacker.
 "He's contacted us just about 10 times, on every issue," Bost said. "[He] was argumentative, but never threatening."

 Bost is a member of the Republican Main Street Partnership, which described itself, as of 2015, as "a coalition of over 70 members... who stand for strong, conservative principles in economic and national security policy and believe in governing in a thoughtful and pragmatic manner". and the conservative Republican Study Committee.

 At a March 2017 meeting with editors of the Southern Illinoisan, Bost said that he did not do "town halls" because they had become too combative.
 "You know the cleansing that the Orientals used to do where you'd put one person out in front and 900 people yell at them?
 That's not what we need.
 We need to have meetings with people that are productive."
 His use of the word "Orientals" made national headlines.
 Bost apologized, saying he had "used a poor choice of words."
 His spokesman said that Bost had been referring to public humiliation sessions during China's Cultural Revolution.